pykao/CT2MNI152/README.md

 # CT2MNI152

-This repository implement the affine and deformation transformation in order to register the CT scan to the MNI152 1mm sapce
+This repository implement the affine and deformation transformation in order to register the CT scan to the MNI152 1mm space

 The input CT scan MUST be in .nii.gz file format.